MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **LeftNotReturn:**

+     - Employee Status will changed as LeftNotReturn-OutSideKingdom.

+     - Retirement Process will start with as **LeftNotReturn** Category for clear the employee settlement.

      - Employees who lefted and do not return from on vacation are Listed for Tracking purposes.

 - ### **Completed:**